 Sec.
 503.2.2 Authority to increase minimums.
-The fire code official shall have the authority to require an increase in the minimum access road widths where the fire code official determines the minimum are inadequate for fire or rescue operations.
+The fire code official shall have the authority to require or permit modifications to the required access widths where they are inadequate for fire or rescue operations or where necessary to meet the public safety objectives of the jurisdiction.

 Sec.
 503.2.3 Surface.
 Fire apparatus access roads shall be designed and maintained to support the imposed loads of fire apparatus (not less than 75,000 lbs. unless authorized by the fire code official) and shall be provided with an approved paved surface so as to provide all-weather driving capabilities.
 The paving and sub-base shall be installed to the standards specified in the County of San Diego Parking Design Manual.
 A residential driveway constructed of 31⁄2" Portland cement concrete may be installed on any slope up to 20% provided that slopes over 15% have a deep broom finish perpendicular to the direction of travel to enhance traction.
-The fire code official may allow a sufacing material of 4 inches of decomposed granite on fire apparatus access roads with a slope of 10 percent or less in areas allowed by the San Diego County Standards for Private Roads.
+The fire code official may allow a surfacing material of 6 inches of decomposed granite on fire apparatus access roads with a slope of 10% or less in areas allowed by the San Diego County Standards for Private Roads.

-The Alpine, Bonita-Sunnyside, Deer Springs, Lakeside, North County, Ramona, Rancho Santa Fe, Rincon Del Diablo, San Marcos, San Miguel, Valley Center and Vista Fire Protection Districts adopt the following code amendment:
+The Bonita-Sunnyside, Borrego Springs, Deer Springs, Lakeside, North County, Ramona, Rancho Santa Fe, Rincon Del Diablo, San Miguel and Vista Fire Protection Districts adopt the following code amendment:

 Sec.
 503.2.3 Surface.
-Fire apparatus access road shall be designed and maintained to support the imposed loads of fire apparatus (not less than 75,000 lbs. unless authorized by the FAHJ) and shall be provided with an approved paved surface so as to provide all-weather driving capabilities.
+Fire apparatus access roads shall be designed and maintained to support the imposed loads of fire apparatus (not less than 75,000 lbs. unless authorized by the FAHJ) and shall be provided with an approved paved surface so as to provide all-weather driving capabilities.
 The paving and sub-base shall be installed to the standards specified in the County of San Diego Parking Design Manual.
-A residential driveway constructed of 31⁄2" Portland cement concrete may be installed on any slope up to 20% provided that slopes over 15% have a deep broom finish perpendicular to the direction of travel or other approvel surface to enhance traction.
+A residential driveway constructed of 31/2" Portland cement concrete may be installed on any slope up to 20% provided that slopes over 15% have a deep broom finish perpendicular to the direction of travel or other approved surface to enhance traction.